Saab 9-5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Saab 9-5 are $1,004 a year including full coverage.
-Comprehensive costs on average $172, collision insurance costs $232, and liability coverage costs $442.
-Liability-only insurance costs as little as $496 a year, and high-risk driver insurance costs around $2,158.
-Teenage drivers pay the highest rates at up to $4,012 a year.
+The average insurance rates for a Saab 9-5 are $1,004 a year including full coverage.
+Comprehensive insurance costs an estimated $172, collision costs $232, and liability coverage costs $442.
+Liability-only insurance costs as little as $496 a year, with high-risk driver insurance costing $2,158 or more.
+16-year-old drivers cost the most to insure at $4,012 a year or more.

 Average premium for full coverage: $1,004

-Price estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all 9-5 models.
+Full coverage includes $500 physical damage insurance deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and for all 9-5 models.

-For the average 40-year-old driver, Saab 9-5 insurance prices range from as low as $496 for just the minimum liability insurance to the much higher price of $2,158 for coverage for higher-risk drivers.
+For the normal driver, Saab 9-5 insurance rates go from as low as $496 for your basic liability-only policy to the much higher price of $2,158 for coverage for higher-risk drivers.

-The ranges above highlight why everyone should compare rates based on a specific location and risk profile, rather than using average rates.
+The examples above highlight why everyone should compare rates for a targeted area and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.